boostcd/console-ui/readme.md

 npm run start:dev
 ```

-The application will start at [localhost:8080](http://localhost:8080) by default.
+The application will start at [localhost:3000](http://localhost:3000) for development and [localhost:8080](http://localhost:8080) for production.
 You can change to a desired port by using the **PORT** environment variable.

 ### Environment variables